YuchengG/biotcm-lmma/README.md

 # LMMA

-combined Literature Mining and Microarray Analysis
+A combined literature mining and microarray analysis approach to construct gene networks of a specific biological system.

 ## Citation